RosettaCommons/documentation/rosetta_basics/foldtree-overview.md

 ========
 This document was written 1 Oct 2007 by Ian W. Davis and last updated 1 Oct 2007.

-The relevant Mini-Rosetta code is in core::kinematics.
+The relevant code is in core::kinematics.

 The fold tree
 =============